lancelotzhang0124/SingleCell/README.md

-# SingleCell RNA-seq Pipeline
+# scRNA-seq Pipeline

-Welcome to the **SingleCell RNA-seq Pipeline** repository.
+Welcome to the **scRNA-seq Pipeline** repository.
 This pipeline is designed for processing and analyzing single-cell RNA sequencing (scRNA-seq) data efficiently and effectively.

 ## Environment Requirements